Marches Counselling Service has been an independent registered charity since 2011

 We provide a British Association for Counselling and Psychotherapy accredited counselling service and adhere to their ethical framework*.
 Our clinical staff have developed their skills in a number of different settings, both NHS and voluntary.
 We are not a specialist service, but have experience in helping people with a wide range of problems.
 We offer different forms of counselling to match your needs, which are assessed at your first appointment with us.

-Our service is for adults over the age of 18 and we are able to offer appointments outside of normal working hours.
+Our service is for adults over the age of 18.
+Our counsellors offer appointments throughout the week including outside of normal working hours.
 Enquiries can be made between 10.00 and 13:00 Monday to Friday.

 Local, Affordable Service